spicetify/docs/docs/getting-started.md

 spicetify backup apply
 ```

-If that doesn't work, Spicetify itself may need an update:
+If that doesn't work, Spicetify itself may need an upgrade:

 ```bash
 spicetify upgrade
 ```

-If no Spicetify update is available yet, the team is likely still working on compatibility with the new Spotify version.
+If no Spicetify upgrade is available yet, the team is likely still working on compatibility with the new Spotify version.

 ---